 In sum, each of these pieces is a key component of a productive place.
 When we use that terminology, when we call on people to build more productive places and use transportation options to connect them--that's what we mean.

-(Top photo taken by the author, in Nicosia, Cyprus)
+(Top photo taken by the author in Cyprus)